 And then the next wave of satellites will be launched…

-Fortunately there are businesses like Astroscale working to address the issue but it’s hard to see how they could cope with removing an obsolete network of 12,000 satellites in 10 year’s time.
+Fortunately, there are businesses like Astroscale working to address the issue but it’s hard to see how they could cope with removing an obsolete network of 12,000 satellites in 10 years’ time.

 Let alone deal with the 34,000 other pieces of large debris.

-There’s no denying that mega constellations will transform communication and connectivity for millions.
+There’s no denying that mega-constellations will transform communication and connectivity for millions.

 It will make the world safer, more connected and more reachable than ever before.

-However, it’s hard to see how we can add thousands of more satellites in to orbit without a concerted effort towards cleaning up the skies.
+However, it’s hard to see how we can add thousands of more satellites into orbit without a concerted effort towards cleaning up the skies.

-KDC Resource are a dedicated technical and engineering recruiter specialising in the space sector.
+KDC Resource is a dedicated technical and engineering recruiter specialising in the space sector.
 If you're looking for a new role upload your CV today.
 If you're searching for top technical talent get in touch and a member of the team will be in touch.